 Food Safety Standards are adopted by the Catering Department.
+Further information can be obtained by contacting the School's Executive Chef.

 16 Gas, electricity and water services:

 The School ensures that gas, electricity and water services are maintained in a safe condition.
 Gas services and appliances are regularly inspected and tested by a registered gas engineer; mains electricity is inspected and tested at least once every five years; water services are maintained in a condition that does not give rise to risk.